The Ohio Sales Tax Holiday is August 1 through August 14, 2025. Enjoy two weeks of tax-free shopping on clothes and school supplies!

 *School supplies do not include any item purchased for use in a trade or business.

-Can businesses choose not to participate in the Ohio Sales Tax Holiday?
+Can businesses choose not to participate?

 No. Participation is required by law.